ctsaitsao/skateboard-squad/simulation/README.md

 <img src="../media/ramp_constraints.png" width="500">

 ## Derivatives and Energy
 Calculating time derivatives of the kinematics equations of the robot is necessary for calculating the kinetic and potential energy for the robot.
-Energy conservation is a key part of simulating the dynamics and motion of the robot.
+Energy conservation is a condition that must always be upholded in simulation calculations.

+Kinetic and potential energies are used to calculate the Lagrangian of the robot (equal to kinetic minus potential energy).
+The Lagrangian is in turn used to determine the Euler-Lagrange equations of the robot, which yield the generalized forces acting upon the system.
+These generalized forces are invaluable when simulating the system forward over time.

 See `derive_equations.mlx` for derivative and energy calculations.

 ## Trick Controls
 The robot contains two actuated degrees of freedom, `bottomLinkTheta` and `topLinkTheta`.
 This actuation comes from the two motors of the inverted double pendulum design.
 Thus, the two control variables are `bottomMotorTorque` and `topLinkTorque`.
 See the files `main.m`, `pid_idle.m`, `pid_pumping.m`, and `lqr_manual.m` for calculations.